10 Tips on How to Bid for Contracts if You’re a Field Service Business

 So, when you say “appliances that we’ve installed have a 30% lower rate of breaking down” the natural response is “Really?
 Says who?”.
 Therefore, it’s better not to make any claims if you can’t back them up and rely on your work history and reviews to show that you’re more than capable of handling a big contract.

 Many plumbing and heating, HVAC, electrical, fire and security, and property management businesses believe the final contract decision comes down to price.
 The lowest price will always win, right?

 No!
 And if it does, then that’s not the kind of commercial customer you want to work for anyway.
 If they’re cheap when it comes to hiring you, they’ll be cheap everywhere which will lead to a negative work environment and more problems than it’s worth.

 Instead, emphasise the great quality/cost ratio you offer.
 You might not be the cheapest around but the service you offer goes above and beyond.
 You want your quality to be so far ahead of what your competitors are offering that price is irrelevant.

-Your pricing is a big factor in whether or not you win a contract.
-You now know not to be the low-cost leader, so that’s a plus for you – but you also need to be realistic about calculating your costings.
+Your pricing is a big factor in whether or not you win a maintenance contract.
+You now know not to be the low-cost leader, so that’s a plus for you–but you also need to be realistic about calculating your costings.
 There’s a lot to consider in your costings, from parts to subcontractor prices.
 Any mistakes in your calculations can cause the buyer to discard your bid so calculate carefully!

 You offer the most value, you have the best technicians, your pricing is perfect, and your customers love you.
 Those are all things to mention in your proposal, but when it’s all about you, you’re failing to put the focus where it belongs: on the client.
 Search through your bid for the word “we” and mentions of your business name.